isonno/NPRScripts/README.md

 On the Mac, the thumb drive should have the volume name `AUDIO`.
 On Windows, it searches the mounted volumes (except the first one, typically `C:`) for a top level folder called `MKTPLC`.

-Currently it grabs the weekly shows Car Talk, Wait Wait and This American Life, as well as the last four weekday shows of Marketplace and the last two episodes of Planet Money.
+Currently it grabs the weekly shows Car Talk, Wait Wait, Freakanomics and This American Life, as well as the last four weekday shows of Marketplace and the last two episodes of Planet Money.
 Marketplace was the first show I wrote the script for, hence the name "GetMktplace".